Helsinki Syndrome (TV series)

-Premise
+Plot summary

-In 1992 at 18 years old, Elias became guarantor for his father, Pekka's loan, which was approved by local bank manager, Matti.
-In the following year, Pekka is declared bankrupt during the 1990s Finnish banking crisis.
-Over subsequent years, the family are unable to clear the debt – Pekka suicides in 2008.
-Elias remains bankrupt: unable to receive loans for his businesses.
-During the COVID-19 pandemic (early 2020s), Elias does not qualify for subsidies, despite government promises.
-Elias decides to force Helsingin Sanomats journalists to investigate who is responsible for similar long-term debtors.
-Elias disrupts power and internet access in the newsroom, while setting bombs at doors.
-Four hostages, Hanna, Gusse, Anne and Eve, are held at gun point.
-They sift through bank, court and news records.
-Negotiator Jarmo is paired with police commander Hakkarainen and criminal investigator Tapani.
+In 1992, 18-year-old Elias became guarantor for his father Pekka on a loan approved by local bank manager Matti.
+However, Pekka was declared bankrupt the next year during the 1990s Finnish banking crisis.
+Over subsequent years the family was unable to clear the debt, leading Pekka to commit suicide in 2008 and leaving Elias bankrupt and unable to secure loans for his businesses.
+During the COVID-19 pandemic in the early 2020s Elias still does not qualify for subsidies, despite government promises.
+He decides to force Helsingin Sanomats journalists to investigate who is responsible for similar long-term debtors' problems.

-Elias allows Hanna out to search court archives of Pekka's case, where Matti's evidence had been deleted from written and audio taped court records.
-Hanna wants to print the story, while chief editor Susanna follows lawyers' advice to acquire more evidence before publishing.
+Elias disrupts power and internet access in the newspaper's newsroom and sets bombs at the doors.
+He holds four hostages – Hanna, Gusse, Anne, and Eve – at gunpoint, getting them to sift through bank, court, and news records.
+Outside the bank, negotiator Jarmo is attached to police commander Hakkarainen and criminal investigator Tapani.
+Elias allows Hanna to go outside so she can search the court archives of Pekka's case, where she finds bank manager Matti's evidence has been deleted from written and audio court records.
+Hanna wants to print the story, but chief editor Susanna follows lawyers' advice to acquire more evidence before publishing.

 Gusse's health deteriorates as days pass without his diabetes medication.
-Tapani discovers where Elias had practiced making bombs and shooting guns.
-This also indicates Elias had assistance and results in a search for Lauri.
-Elias and Lauri are tracking Matti's activity, who is expecting a major payment, but it is delayed.
-Without informing Jarmo, Hakkarainen enacts isolation of Elias: cutting power to the building, which also blocks internet access and prevents Elias from opening doors or contacting Lauri.
-Lauri proceeds with Elias' plan: captures Elina's partner Sami.
-He forces Elina to accept a German loan transfer.
-Gusse is retrieved by paramedics, when in diabetic shock, and later dies.
-The loan transfer of 2.2 billion € is diverted to various long-term debtors' accounts, with 0.5 billion unaccounted for.
-Hanna determines that Elias had lied: the court document's missing page was fabricated.
-Police eventually storm the newsroom, retrieve Anne and Eve, but Elias escapes.
+Tapani discovers where Elias has practised making bombs and shooting guns, indicating that he had assistance and resulting in a search for Elias's schoolfriend and former soldier Lauri.
+Elias and Lauri track Matti, who is expecting a major payment which has been delayed.
+Without informing Jarmo, Hakkarainen tries to isolate Elias by cutting the electric power in the building, which also blocks Internet access and prevents Elias from opening doors or contacting Lauri.
+Lauri proceeds with Elias' plan to capture the State Treasury director Elina's partner Sami, thereby forcing Elina to accept a German loan transfer.
+Gusse is retrieved by paramedics while having diabetic shock and later dies.
+The loan transfer of €2.2 billion is diverted to various long-term debtors' accounts, with €0.5 billion unaccounted for.
+Hanna determines that Elias has lied and that the court document's missing page was a fabrication.
+Police eventually storm the newsroom, retrieving Anne and Eve, but Elias escapes.